National Police Memorial

 The $2.4million memorial was jointly funded by the Australian Government (through the Australian Federal Police), State and Territory Police Services and Police Federation of Australia.

 The Memorial was completed and dedicated on 29 September 2006 (National Police Remembrance Day).
 Following the dedication ceremony, a criteria for future inclusion of names on the National Police Memorial was agreed upon together with a National Police Memorial Co-ordination Committee.
-Please note: The Memorial is currently undergoing an extensive renovation due to the significant deterioration of the forecourt.
-It is expected that this will be completed in time for the 2018 Wall to Wall: Ride for Remembrance, to be held on 15 September.

 The National Police Memorial is located in Kings Park on the northern shore of Lake Burley Griffin adjacent to Aspen Island and the National Carrillion.
 You can access the Memorial either from the city-bound lanes of Kings Avenue Bridge or by passing under Parkes Way on Wendouree Drive, off Constitution Avenue.
 Click on the map for a more detailed view.